Skip to main content

 What Are the Specific Financial Limits under the ACA?

-The ACA provides clear, percentage-based limits for programs.
+The ACA provides clear, percentage-based limits for health-contingent wellness programs.
 These percentages are calculated based on the total cost of health coverage, which includes both the amount you pay and the amount your employer contributes.
 This ensures the incentive remains proportional to the overall cost of the health plan.

-The standard and tobacco-related are as follows:
+The standard and tobacco-related incentive limits are as follows:

 1. General Health-Contingent Programs ∞ The maximum reward or penalty is limited to 30% of the total cost of self-only health coverage.
 If your dependents are eligible to participate in the program, this limit can be calculated based on the total cost of the family coverage you are enrolled in.